nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043259/README.md

 - parse code and turn into cards with links
   - symbols - ctags
   - link to external things (i.e. vulnerable funcetions, etc.)
+- link github projects to cards that grow big?

 ## move this stuff to cards it is growing kinda big